deshawnwatson100-max/klarity-app/README.md

 ✅ **Context Re-analysis** - Updates guidance with enriched information ✅ **Reflective Understanding Response** - Two-part empathy + clarity format after context ✅ **Confirmation Questions** - "Is this more aligned with how you're feeling?"
+✅ **What would you like to do next?
+Card** - Three-option choice card (Add Context / Instant Reply / Choose Direction) ✅ **Instant Reply Suggestion** - Quick, balanced response generation without direction selection

 ## Future Enhancements